-HOW TO GET YOUR BOOK PUBLISHED WORKSHOPS WITH MARIA MCCARTHY
+HOW TO GET YOUR BOOK PUBLISHED 1-2-1 ADVICE WITH MARIA MCCARTHY

 Whether you'd love to produce the definitive non-fiction work on a topic you're fascinated by, write a children's book or turn your half-finished novel into a bestseller, getting a book published is a major ambition for many people.

 But understanding how the publishing industry works and what goes into getting a book deal or successfully self-publishing can be daunting.
-My How to get your book published workshops on Zoom will demystify the process and feature -
+I can help by giving advice tailored to your particular book and your aspirations for it.
+In your 1-2-1 session via Zoom we can cover topics such as